jeremias-jordan/whatsapp-tracker/README.md

 # whatsapp-tracker

-A little online Tracker for the WhatsApp Web interface.
+A simple online Tracker for the WhatsApp Web interface.

 Hello there, this is my first python script, so bare with me if the code is a little bit messy.
 There are already some WhatsApp-Web python scripts out there but none of them worked fine for me so i made my own.